 Flatiron Herring, Harengula thrissina

 The Flatiron Herring, Harengula thrissina, whose common Spanish name is sardina plumilla, is a member of the Herring or Clupeidia Family known collectively as sardinas in Mexico.
-There are only four global members of the Harengula Genus with all four found in Mexican waters, three in the Atlantic and one in the Pacific.
+There are only four global members of the Harengula genus, all four found in Mexican waters, three in the Atlantic and one in the Pacific.

-The Flatiron Herrings are a pelagic coastal schooling species that form very large schools and they are found near and within protective rock cover on the surface in the surf zone to depths of 7 meters (25 feet).
+The Flatiron Herrings are a pelagic coastal schooling species that form very large schools found near and within protective rock cover on the surface in the surf zone at depths up to 7 meters (25 feet).
 They reach a maximum length of 18.0 cm (7.1 inches) and are virtually weightless.
 They are found in all Mexican waters of the Pacific with the exception of north of Guerrero Negro on the west coast of Baja.